 Subsequently, they exploited ionic-liquid as the electron transport materials to fabricate the flexible perovskite solar cells, and the efficiency was increased to 16.09% (Advanced Materials).

-The research was supported by the National Key Research and Development Program of China, National Natural Science Foundation of China, National University Research Fund, the 111 Project, and the Chinese National 1000 Talents Plan program.
+The research was supported by the National Key Research and Development Program of China, National Natural Science Foundation of China, National University Research Fund, the 111 Project.
 (Text by DUAN LianJie and YANG Dong)